 “All said and done, I thoroughly enjoyed my time at The Ohio State University studying Philosophy and Political Science.
 The professors who taught me, the courses I have taken, the people I met, directly and indirectly shaped who I am, and more importantly, gave me the tools to think for myself.
 I guess Philosophy is like a sort of knowledge best described as 'What is seen, cannot be unseen'.
 I can no longer pretend to live the unexamined life e.g. working mechanically 9-5, rushing to get a job just because everyone else has one.
 On top of that, Philosophy managed to instill a love of wisdom in me.
 I'm reading Marx and Adam Smith on my own out of pure interest and curiosity.
 Hopefully I will keep on learning, forever.”

-"I studied Philosophy at Ohio State from 2011 to 2014, graduating from Ohio State in May 2014 with a Bachelor of Arts in Philosophy with a Minor in English.
-I immediately entered law school at Ohio State the following semester; I am now entering my third year.
-The Summer of 2015, I interned at the Department of Energy in Washington D.C.
-The Spring of 2016, I interned for the Ohio House Democratic Caucus.
-This past Summer, Summer 2016, I interned for the Ohio Environmental Council.
-In addition to my legal pursuits, I am writing a science fiction novel and look forward to my marriage in August 2016.
+"I graduated from Ohio State in May 2014 with a Bachelor of Arts in Philosophy with a Minor in English.
+I immediately entered law school at Ohio State the following semester, graduating with my Juris Doctorate May 2017.
+After law school, I interned at the Department of Energy in Washington D.C, for the Ohio House Democratic Caucus and for the Ohio Environmental Council.
+Currently, I am the Ohio Environmental Council first Law Fellow.
+In addition to my legal pursuits, I am an independent science fiction and fantasy author and freelance editor.

 "Philosophy differs from other degrees because it changes how you think, as opposed to requiring you to regurgitate information onto a test.
-Following law school, I plan to pursue a career in Environmental Law.
-My philosophical studies directly impacted this decision.
+My philosophical studies directly impacted my choice to pursue a career in Environmental Law.
 In assessing what 'career' I chose to pursue, I thought not about what I wanted to do, but what I could do that could maximize well-being for the most people around me.
 My mind assessed my career path through a morally responsible philosophical lens, a lens that only exists because of my philosophy degree.